Urolll/p-adics-surreals/README.md

 ```

 ## What are P-adic Numbers?
+A p-adic number is supposedly an extension of the reals.
+They can be visualized as
-A p-adic number is an infinitely long number going leftwards in base 'p', a prime number.
+an infinitely long number going leftwards in base 'p', a prime number.
 Think of a number like ...999999, with infinitely many 9s, if we add 1 to this number, we get
 a bunch of ...00000.
 So, ...999 + 1 = ...000 meaning that ...999 equals -1.
 That was a number in base 10, which is not necessarily p-adic, because 10 is not a prime number.
 However, we can expand this intuition to any bases we want.

 ## p-adic.rs
 - [x] pub struct Padic { pub v: Frac, pub p: i64, pub expanded: Vec<i64>, }